basemkhirat/dotapp-framework/manual/services/log.md

 # Log Service

-A service provides an easy way to log information, warning and errors based on `winston` package
+A service provides an easy way to log information, warning and errors based on `winston` package.

 ## Usage